bisdn/bisdn.github.io/system-configuration/static_routing.md

 ## iproute2

+**WARNING**: Despite Linux providing multiple alternatives for network configuration, iproute2 is the preferred configuration tool for BISDN Linux.
+The use of other tools, like ifconfig is not supported.
+{: .label .label-red }

 ```
 # add a link to the previously created bridge with the same VLAN as PORTX
 ip link add link ${BRIDGE} name ${BRIDGE}.${BR_VLAN} type vlan id ${BR_VLAN}